NBA Rumors: Kevin Love Demanding More Ball Touches From Cavaliers, ‘They Just Have To Trust It’

 “We’re working on that right now,” Beilein said.
 “When he did get the ball we had really good numbers.
 (His teammates) have to see that.”

 Kevin Love may have spent his first four years in Cleveland as LeBron James’ sidekick, but his stint with the Minnesota Timberwolves proved that he’s capable of becoming a team’s main man.
-Now that he returns from being the focal point of the offense, there’s a strong chance for the Cavaliers superstar to bring back the “Minnesota Love” that most NBA fans have been looking for years, especially if he manages to remain healthy throughout the 2019-20 NBA season and Coach John Beilein fulfills his promise to give him more ball touches.
+Now that he returns to being the focal point of the offense, there’s a strong chance for the Cavaliers superstar to bring back the “Minnesota Love” that most NBA fans have been looking for for years.
+This is especially promising if he manages to remain healthy throughout the 2019-20 NBA season and Coach John Beilein fulfills his promise to give him more ball touches.

-Kevin Love’s performance in the 2019-20 NBA season will be vital for the Cavaliers not only because it would help them return from being a competitive team in the Eastern Conference, but it could also determine his value once they finally decide to make him available on the trade market.
+Kevin Love’s performance in the 2019-20 NBA season will be vital for the Cavaliers, not only because it would help them return to being a competitive team in the Eastern Conference, but it could also determine his value once they finally decide to make him available on the trade market.